Michael Quercio: Musical career

-Salvation Army and The Three O'Clock (1981–1988)
+Salvation Army and the Three O'Clock (1981–1988)

 The Salvation Army (1981–82)

-The Three O'Clock originally formed under the name The Salvation Army in 1981.
-The original lineup, which included Quercio on lead vocals and bass, released a single ("Mind Gardens" b/w "Happen Happened") on The Minutemen's New Alliance label in November, 1981.
+The Three O'Clock originally formed under the name the Salvation Army in 1981.
+The original lineup, which included Quercio on lead vocals and bass, released a single ("Mind Gardens" b/w "Happen Happened") on the Minutemen's New Alliance label in November, 1981.
 At this juncture, Quercio (then billed as "Ricky Start") was the band's sole songwriter.
-Quercio's first significant band, The Salvation Army played mildly psychedelic pop-influenced tunes with a decidedly punk-like energy, bridging the punk scene of the 1980s and the melodic 1960s revivalist sounds that defined the U.S. mod-revivalist movement.
+Quercio's first significant band, the Salvation Army, played mildly psychedelic pop-influenced tunes with a decidedly punk-like energy, bridging the punk scene of the 1980s and the melodic 1960s revivalist sounds.

-By the end of the year, Quercio reverted to his real name, and a new lineup of The Salvation Army signed with LA independent label Frontier Records and released a self-titled debut LP in May 1982.
+By the end of the year, Quercio reverted to his real name, and a new lineup of the Salvation Army signed with LA independent label Frontier Records and released a self-titled debut LP in May 1982.
 By the summer of 1982, legal problems with the actual Salvation Army forced the band to change their name.
 Frontier would later reissue the Salvation Army's debut LP, renaming the album Befour Three O'Clock.

 The Three O'Clock on Frontier (1982/83)

-The band's new name, "The Three O'Clock," came from the time of day they rehearsed.
-Still signed to Frontier, the band issued the Baroque Hoedown EP, their debut release as The Three O'Clock, in late 1982.
+The band's new name, the Three O'Clock, came from the time of day they rehearsed.
+Still signed to Frontier, the band issued the Baroque Hoedown EP, their debut release as the Three O'Clock, in late 1982.
 The EP was followed by a full-length LP in 1983 entitled Sixteen Tambourines.
 Both Frontier releases were produced by Earle Mankey.
 The Three O'Clock had developed into a power-pop ensemble with 1960s garage band influences.
 Quercio and Louis Gutierrez co-wrote almost all the band's material.
 They received airplay in Southern California, notably on influential LA station KROQ-FM, and the song "Jet Fighter" from Sixteen Tambourines became a national college radio hit.

 Rainy Day (1984)

-Rainy Day was an all-star Paisley Underground band, with a floating membership that included members of Dream Syndicate, The Three O'Clock, Rain Parade and The Bangles.
-Rainy Day recorded and released their only album in 1984, which consisted of covers of songs by Bob Dylan, The Beach Boys, Buffalo Springfield, Big Star, The Velvet Underground, The Who and Jimi Hendrix.
+Rainy Day was an all-star Paisley Underground band, with a floating membership that included members of Dream Syndicate, the Three O'Clock, Rain Parade and the Bangles.
+Rainy Day recorded and released their only album in 1984, which consisted of covers of songs by Bob Dylan, the Beach Boys, Buffalo Springfield, Big Star, the Velvet Underground, the Who and Jimi Hendrix.
 Quercio sang lead on a few tracks, and played on a few others.